Etheirys/Brio/README.md

 It is designed to enhance the experience of users no matter which posing tool they use, whether it be [Anamnesis](https://github.com/imchillin/Anamnesis) or [Ktisis](https://github.com/ktisis-tools/Ktisis).

 ## Features
-* Creation and Deletion of GPose actors
+* Creation and Deletion of GPose actors (up to 39)
 * Change the Penumbra collection applied to GPose actors
+* Add/Remove status effects to GPose actors
 * Control Time/Weather in both the Overworld and GPose
 * Redraw control of GPose actors
 * NPC Appearance Hack (Allows you to apply NPC appearances to players without breaking tools like Penumbra)
+* Integration with Anamnesis

 ## Installation
 1. Add the custom Dalamud repo `https://raw.githubusercontent.com/AsgardXIV/Brio/main/repo.json`